ProfessorKazarinoff/jupyterhub-ENGR114-2019Q4/docs/docs/nginx_install.md

     └── 17127 nginx: worker process
 ```

-Now we can browse over to the domain (the domain we set up with Digital Ocean DNS and Doogle Domains) and see the Nginx start page.
+Now we can browse over to the domain (the domain we set up with Digital Ocean DNS dashboard and Google Domains) and see the Nginx start page.

 ![nginx welcome page](images/welcome_to_nginx.png)

 ## Next Steps

-Now that Nginx is installed, the next step is to configure Nginx to use our SSL certificate and run as a reverse proxy for our JupyterHub server.
+Now that Nginx is installed, the next step is to configure Nginx to use our SSL certificate and run Nginx as a reverse proxy for our JupyterHub server.

 <br>